New Revelations From WikiLeaks' Sony Hack Emails: A Dig at Bruce Jenner, Confusion Over Rita Ora and Penis Pic

 Looks like the Sony hacking drama is far from over.

 The studio faced more embarrassment on Thursday, after WikiLeaks published every single email and document that was released during the December hack.
 The move comes four months after unflattering emails between then Sony Pictures Entertainment co-chairman Amy Pascal and producer Scott Rudin were made public -- revealing racially insensitive remarks about President Barack Obama and an Angelina Jolie beef -- as well as more amusing ones from superstars Channing Tatum and George Clooney.

 Among the new round of emails is one between Almost Famous director Cameron Crowe and Pascal from October 2014, in which Crowe jokes about Bruce Jenner’s alleged gender transition.
 When Pascal asked if Crowe would have "something to show" her "this week" -- presumably footage from his highly anticipated Aloha starring Bradley Cooper and Emma Stone -- Crowe responded, "DOES BRUCE JENNER WANT BOOBS?
-HELL YES I HAVE SOMETHING TO SHOW YOU!!!!"
+HELL YES I HAVE SOMETHING